WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `On Death` for an ability that triggers on death
 - `On Visit [[<Ability Type>]]` for triggering when any (`On Visit`) or a specific ability (e.g. `On Visit [Investigation]`) is used on the player
 - `On Action [[<Ability Type>]]` for triggering when the player uses any (`On Action`) or a specific ability (e.g. `On Action [Investigation]`)
+- `On Disbandment` for an ability that triggers when a group disbands

 ----
 #### Action Restrictions